luiscm17/ai-102-azure/2-azure-ai-vision/mslearn-ai-vision/Instructions/Exercises/05-ocr.md

     dotnet add package Azure.AI.Vision.ImageAnalysis -v 1.0.0-beta.3
     ```

+    > [!NOTE]
-    > **Note**: If you are prompted to install dev kit extensions, you can safely close the message.
+    > If you are prompted to install dev kit extensions, you can safely close the message.

     **Python**